UnofficialJuliaMirror/SQSChannels.jl-06e20410-f094-55a1-8b95-30db52a31525/README.md

-# SQSRemoteChannel.jl
+# SQSChannels.jl
-use SQS as a Julia RemoteChannel
+use AWS SQS as a Julia RemoteChannel